 Prior to ScitoVation, Dr. Orelien served as CEO of SciMetrika, LLC a company he co-founded in 2001.
 SciMetrika was sold in September 2018 to Inoventures, a federal contractor based in northern Virginia.
 During Dr. Orelien’s tenure, SciMetrika achieved more than $100M in billings and performed on more than 150 federal contracts or task order awards.
 SciMetrika has received numerous awards for growth, including in 2010 the North Carolina Council for Entrepreneurial Development’s Companies to Watch, as well as Inc. magazine’s Top 500 Fastest Growing Companies in both 2010 and 2011.
 SciMetrika made the list of fastest growing companies in the Triangle four times finishing #2 in 2012.

-Dr. Marjory Moreau is the manager of the PMPK division at ScitoVation.
+Dr. Marjory Moreau is the Associate Director of the PMPK division at ScitoVation.
 Dr. Moreau’s research focuses on support and advances new human systems biology-based approaches to chemical safety assessment.
 This work combines research on in vitro biokinetic modeling, physiologically based pharmacokinetic modeling and quantitative in vitro to in vivo extrapolation modeling to translate non-animal and human cell-based toxicity testing results to safe human exposure estimates to support human health assessment.

 She completed her Ph.D. in Public Health with a specialty in Toxicology at the University of Montreal, working on the quantitative relationship between exposure to BaP, the temporal evolution of biomarkers of exposure and the appearance of early biological alterations.